RP

 Prep what will slow you down

-Use this first method cue as the setup point: Heat 1 tbsp vegetable oil in a wok or large skillet over high heat.
+Start with this setup step: Heat 1 tbsp vegetable oil in a wok or large skillet over high heat.

 Before serving